Victoria-Pinzhen-Liao/Functional-Programming/README.md

 - as for other values, there exists a set of operators to compose functions
 - i.e. functions can be values that are produced, consumed, and composed

-### Functional Contract

-- A method with a  **functional contract**  will always return the same value to the same arguments.
-- Have no other side effects (like storing files, printing, reading).
-- Thus, even if you mutate temporary values inside your function, it's still pure from the outside.

 ### Benefits